pimotte/nomic/README.md

 **213** A non-player can become a player by submitting a pull request which adds their name and Github handle to the Player List.

+**329** *The Trophy of Awesome*

+Whenever a player would win the game, instead, a virtual ``Trophy of Awesome'' will be created, inscribed with their name and the date on which they won.
+The game state will be reset to the latest point at which the win was not inevitable.
+In case of non-consensus about this point, the Trophy recipient decides.

+If a player claims they could win the game by performing an action, or finite set of actions, that is/are infeasible to perform due to circumstances external to the rules, they may demonstrate so by creating an issue describing these actions in order to obtain a Trophy of Awesome.
+A vote must be held on the validity of the claim and only unanimity will lead to the Trophy being awarded.

 # Turns

 ## Mutable Rules